 My Experience With Smart Circle

-Less than 24 hours later I got a call from Morph Management Group by a lady claiming to be the CEO of the company.
-I thought that it was interesting that a CEO would take on the process of hiring someone, but I figured that it may just be a small startup so I went to the interview and all.
+Less than 24 hours later, I got a call from Morph Management Group.
+It was a lady claiming to be the CEO of the company.
+I thought that it was interesting that a CEO would take on the process of hiring someone, but I figured that it might just be a small startup, so I went to the interview and all.
 I arrived at their small office in a large building off of Financial PKWY and filled out an application.
 We talked about normal stuff.
-She (the "CEO") asked me simple prefabricated questions and told me that new hires are typically moved up into an executive position within 6-9 months of hard work.
-So I agreed to a second interview with another employee of Morph the following day which was at a nearby Sam's Club.
+She (the "CEO") asked me simple prefabricated questions and told me that new hires are typically moved up into an executive position within six to nine months of hard work.
+So I agreed to a second interview with another employee of Morph the following day at a nearby Sam's Club.

 The first fishy thing I noticed was that the background check at BIQ was the same exact background check used by Morph.
 This background check was conducted by Sterling Management Group.
 I quickly researched Sterling to find out that it was actually a part of Smart Circle.
 The two brands were operating under the same roof.
 I researched Smart Circle to find negative reviews online and a whole article dedicated to urging people not to go work for them.
 Most reviews online described Smart Circle as a pyramid scheme.

 I ended up going to the two 3-hour training sessions.
 Yes, a total of six hours of training, and then you're out on the sales floor.
 After talking to my friends and family, I decided to end my employment with BIQ.
 BIQ wanted me to work around 45 hours a week with only Wednesday off, and they refused to allow time off for my weekly church service.
 The hours were also crazy.
 Typically they ran 10 a.m. to 8 p.m. on the weekdays and 9 a.m. to 7 p.m. on the weekends.
 Their hours leave employees with no chance to spend time with friends and family or even participate in daytime activities.